 Remove Library settings and preferences

 In the very unlikely case that an unknown error occurred iCloud message still persists, even with all the above changes implemented, you could try to manually remove settings and preferences files themselves from your Mac’s Library folder.
 This process is safe to do, but you’ll lose some of your data, such as your Keychain logins, so make sure to migrate them into a secure password manager like Secrets before you begin.
-In addition, create a complete backup of your Mac.
+In addition, back up your most essential files.

 Once you safely copied the data from your Mac to an external source, you can start removing various Library settings.
 While the deleted preferences will be gone, your system will create new ones as needed, so ideally none of the functionality in your Mac will be affected.